 Orange Massage is a rather spacious and well designed massage shop in the Cambodian capital city of Phnom Penh.
-Located in the roundabout that encircles the famous Wat Phnom park/temple, Orange sets its self apart from some of the dozens of other massage shops in the city by its size and level of modernity.
+Located in the roundabout that encircles the famous Wat Phnom park and temple, Orange sets its self apart from some of the dozens of other massage shops in the city by its size and level of modernity.

 This review of Orange Massage will be a bit unique in that it covers a place that absolutely does not offer any “extra” services whatsoever.
-While that news may make many of the people who read this site want to immediately navigate away from this review, I assure you that there is some value in reading it through.
-My experience with Orange Massage gives some useful lessons in identifying a “legitimate” massage shop for those who prefer the more fun variety.
+While that news may make many of the people who read this site want to immediately navigate away from this review.
+I assure you that there is some value in reading it through.
+My experience with Orange Massage gives some useful lessons in identifying a “legitimate” massage shop rather than an adult oriented parlor.

 There are plenty of massage shops around the world that offer nothing but massage.
 I’ve been to more than I can count over the years.
 I don’t review them all or even most of them.
 I figure there’s no need.
 When I head into a massage shop that I know nothing about I am either going on instincts that tell me something extra is available or simply “taking one for the team” and trying to find out exactly what is on the menu.
 Once in a very great while I’m actually looking for a decent massage.

 I had seen Orange Massage once prior before deciding to stop in.
-It’s located in an area that is a bit secluded, even if tourists in the city do often frequent it.
+It’s located in an area that is a bit secluded, even if tourists in the city do often visit the temple.
 Signage in English let me know that I was welcome, but there was really no doubt anyway.
 Unlike Japan and South Korea, there is nothing in Cambodia that is “locals only” and off limits to foreigners as far as I know.
 The only barrier is language.

 The fact that Orange Massage is open 24 hours may lead some to believe that it is more than just a massage shop.
 In my posts on Chinese and Korean massage parlors as well as my book “How to Get a Happy Ending,” I pointed to late or round-the-clock operating hours as a good sign that a place offers more than a back rub.
 Well that rule pertains to the United States.